A sequential growth dynamics for a directed acyclic dyadic graph: The sequential growth

+Second type is an elementary extension to one outgoing external edge (Fig.\ \ref{fig:fig2}b).
+Similarly, there are two types of elementary extensions to incoming external edges (Fig.\ \ref{fig:fig2}c and\ \ref{fig:fig2}d).
+These elementary extensions reconstruct the past evolution of the process.
+Third type is an elementary extension to two incoming external edges (Fig.\ \ref{fig:fig2}c).
+Fourth type is an elementary extension to one incoming external edge (Fig.\ \ref{fig:fig2}d).
 In the elementary extensions of the first or third types, the number $n$ of incoming or outgoing external edges is not changed.
 These elementary extensions describe the interior evolution of the process.
 In the elementary extensions of the second or fourth types, the numbers $n$ of incoming external edges and outgoing external edges have increased by 1.
 These elementary extensions describe the interactions of the process and environment.
-If we consider the graph as a partially ordered set of vertexes, the elementary extension of the first or second types are the addition of a maximal vertex, and the elementary extension of the third or fourth types are the addition of a minimal vertex.
-We can prove that we can get every connected graph by a sequence of elementary extensions of these four types \cite[Teorem~2]{1008.5169}.
+If we consider the x-graph as a partially ordered set of vertices, the elementary extension of the first or second types are the addition of a maximal vertex, and the elementary extension of the third or fourth types are the addition of a minimal vertex.
+We can prove that we can get every connected x-graph by a sequence of elementary extensions of these four types \cite[Teorem~2]{1008.5169}.

 Consider an interpretation of the sequential growth.
 There are two concepts of time.
 In the first concept, the future does not exist and emerges from the present.
 In the second concept, the past and the future exist, are determined, and are changeless.
 For example, these two concepts are described in the introduction of \cite{HR1956}.
 The first concept of the future for a sequential growth is introduced in \cite{0703098}.
 In this paper, I consider the second concept.
-This means that the unique infinite graph of the universe exists.
+This means that the unique infinite x-graph of the universe exists.
 We have the following assumption.
-Any finite subgraph of the graph of the universe has the certain structure, and we can determine this structure.
-Consequently, the structure of any finite subgraph of the graph of the universe is an observable.
+Any finite subgraph of the x-graph of the universe has the certain structure, and we can determine this structure.
+Consequently, the structure of any finite subgraph of the x-graph of the universe is an observable.
 An observer observes this structure by the sequential growth.
-The addition of a new vertex is not an appearance of a new part of the infinite graph of the universe.
-This is an appearance of new information about the existing infinite graph of the universe.
+The addition of a new vertex is not an appearance of a new part of the infinite x-graph of the universe.
+This is an appearance of new information about the existing infinite x-graph of the universe.
 The sequential growth is a growth of information about the existing universe.